FuzzyBunnys/FusorResearchReading/index.md

 **Interviews**
 - [Conversations with Tyler - Peter Thiel](https://conversationswithtyler.com/episodes/peter-thiel/) - Tyler Cowen's interview series is always worth your time, but in particular this discussion with Peter Thiel is fascinating.
 Thiel's thesis around technological stagnation is I think rather well known at this point, and here you get to listen to a very good summary of it.
 The first step in solving a problem is understanding that you have one.
+- [The Tim Ferriss Show - Jerry Seinfeld](https://tim.blog/2020/12/08/jerry-seinfeld/) - I think a lot of creative work has some fundamental similarities.
+Making a new scientific theory, creating a work of art, writing a novel, or making new jokes, these are all making a new thing.
+Jerry Seinfeld in particular has had a very long creative career, and he's handled the transition from network TV to the internet very well.
+I think his Comedians in Cars getting Coffee series is the most youtubey professional show I've ever watched.
+So in that vein, why not listen to the guy to figure out how he's stayed so creatively productive for so long?

 ### History + Sociology
 **Books**